blue-1ms/IoTBay/README.md

 Within this file, will contain the nessecary steps to use our program.

 ## Preparation
-Before using the application, the database URL, username and password for your database must be changed in the following files (assumes you're using NetBeans to view the files):
+Before using the application, the database URL, username and password for your database must be changed in the following file (assumes you're using NetBeans to view the files):
-  1. Source Packages -> mypack -> DatabaseConnection.java
-  2. Source Packages -> uts.isd.model.dao -> DB.java
+  1. Source Packages -> uts.isd.model.dao -> DB.java

 SQL files must be run.
 1. createDatabase.sql - this will ceate the IoTBay schema, database tables and insert sample data